geo-data/gdal-docker/README.md

 container, and you have mapped the current working directory on your host to `/data`.

-GDAL will be run under user `nobody` in the container, so if editing or creating files the appropriate permissions for that user must be applied to the directory pointed to by `$(pwd)`.
-Alternatively pass the `--user` option to `docker run`.

 Note that the image tagged `latest`, GDAL represents the latest code *at the time the image was built*.
 If you want to include the most up-to-date commits then you need to build the docker image yourself locally along these lines: